 - Now, look at things with due dates (reports, research papers, blog posts) and designate time slots and days for you to work on these things so you can turn them in on time and not miss out on enjoying your life.

 - Next is your care and survival, such as: making dinner, feeding the dog, and cleaning the kitchen.

-Once you have all of the needs down, see if you can fit in the things you want to do!
+Once you have all the needs defined, see if you can fit in the things you want to do!